A Hazardous and Special Products (HSP) processor is a person who processes, for the purpose of resource recovery, HSP

-HSP processors, also commonly referred to as a service provider, were required to register with the Authority by August 31, 2021.
-Producers, or PROs acting on their behalf, can only rely on service providers who are registered with the Authority.
+HSP processors, also commonly referred to as a service provider, were required to register with RPRA by August 31, 2021.
+Producers, or PROs acting on their behalf, can only rely on service providers who are registered with RPRA.

 Recycling Efficiency Rate (RER) Reporting for processors of Categories A, B and C

-Processors of categories A, B and C are required to submit a 2022 Interim Report that contains the recycling efficiency rate (RER) of each material at each of the processor’s facilities.
+Processors of categories A, B and C are required to submit an annual report that contains a verified recycling efficiency rate (RER) of each material at each of the processor’s facilities.

 Processors were required to submit their first report for each type of HSP they process by July 31, 2022.
 The RER must be verified in accordance with the HSP Verification and Audit Registry Procedure, the verifier must prepare a verification report that includes:

 - A description of the methodology used by the verifier;

 - The information reviewed by the verifier; and

 - The results of the verification.

 As of January 1, 2023, producers or PROs on their behalf, can rely on HSP processors listed on RPRA’s website to meet their management requirements that start in 2023.
 The list will be updated as required.
 View the list of HSP processors here.